duckietown/duckietown-lx/visual-lane-servoing/README.md

 <img src="./assets/images/dtlogo.png" alt="Duckietown Logo" width="50%">
 </p>

-# **Exercise: Visual Lane Servoing**
+# **Learning Experience (LX): Visual Lane Servoing**

-# About this exercise
+# About these activities

-In these activities, we will develop image processing techniques necessary for **visual lane servoing** which allows controlling your Duckiebot to drive within lane markings.
+In this learning experience, we will develop image processing techniques necessary for **visual lane servoing** which allows controlling your Duckiebot to drive within lane markings.

+This learning experience is provided by the Duckietown team and can be run on Duckiebots.
+Visit us at the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.

+For guided setup instructions, lecture content, and more related to this LX, see the [Self Driving Cars with Duckietown course on EdX](https://learning.edx.org/course/course-v1:ETHx+DT-01x+3T2022/home).

 ## Grading challenge